-Fill in the temp sensor hole as well, it does not take much here, just enough to fill the hole, but you don't want it to squirt inside the freezer sealant.
+Fill in the temp sensor hole as well, it does not take much here, just enough to fill the hole, but you don't want it to squirt inside the freezer

 After filling all gaps with foam, follow up with the supplied aluminum tape as shown.
-This tape is for cosmetic purposes only, do not depend on this tape as a
+This tape is for cosmetic purposes only, do not depend on this tape as a sealant.

-Fasten the defrost tray and the rest of the mounting screws using #8 x 1" self-taping screws as shown below (RA).
+Fasten the defrost tray and the rest of the mounting screws using #10X1" selftaping screws as shown below (RA).
+Or the defrost hose can be just run out thru the side vent.